otovo/react-losen/README.md

 ### Building

 ```
-yarn build
+yarn run build
 ```

 This command uses [`@pika/pack`](https://www.pikapkg.com/blog/introducing-pika-pack/) to build for browsers.
 Plugins are specified under `@pika/pack` in `package.json`.

 ### Publishing

-Publish new versions with `yarn pack:publish`.
-Pika guides you through the Through a wizard, this helps you bump the version number and publish to npm.
+Publish new versions with `yarn run publish`. `Pack` guides you through the Through a wizard, this helps you bump the version number and publish to npm. **Note:** It's importaint to use the `run` argument, as `yarn publish` is a built in command and won't use `Pack`

-### Deloying docs
+### Building docs

-The documentation is built by running `yarn build:docs`.
+The documentation is built by running `yarn docs:build`.
 This generates a static site in `./docs/`.
 Currently the site is deployed and hosted with [Zeit's Now](https://zeit.co/blog/now-static).

+Todo: Add information on how to deploy docs with Now.

 ## Versioning